Fox's Book of Martyrs

 The

-bridge into a swift river, where they were soon destroyed.
-It is added, that
+the bridge into a swift river, where they were soon destroyed.
+It is added,

 after, in solemn procession, with holy water in their hands, to sprinkle the

-called the unfortunate Protestants who were inhumanly slaughtered at this very
+Protestants who were inhumanly slaughtered at this very time.

 At